 In turn, Geneva had its own serene, sedate charm, but strange people hang around its rich inhabitants and what happens to a woman with no money?
 What happens if her husband has a fatal accident and she’s immediately thrown out of her expat accommodation?
 These thoughts inspired AN OLD-FASHIONED ARRANGEMENT.

 A strong setting in a novel has its own character, and this affects the plot.
-I try to bring the interesting or amusing aspects of a foreign city alive for the reader without going into too much long descriptive detail or sounding like a travelogue - the equivalent of showing off one’s holiday snaps.
+I try to bring the interesting or amusing aspects of a foreign city alive for the reader without going into too much

 It’s a cliché but travel does broaden the mind and makes one realise that the British way of doing things is not the only way.
 I do hope my mind stays open - I reckon it should.